Accessibility to our website and our engagement activities

 Patient Participation Group (PPG) Network

 We organise a range of public events throughout the year.
 These are open to all and include the opportunity to find out more about the work of the CCG, meet staff, and have your say.
-Copies of the reports from these events can be found here.
+Please read copies of reports from these events.

 Governing Body meetings